OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

     /**
      * This script records either the start or end time of a shift, depending on what is filled out in the table.
      * It is intended to be used with a Script Button.
-     *
-     * Thank you Brian Gonzalez (@b-gonzalez on GitHub) for providing the scenario and script.
      */
     function main(workbook: ExcelScript.Workbook) {
       // Get the first table in the timeSheet.